kaplanski/pkgmgr/README.md

 *Known issues:*
 - no dependecy checks
-- '-r' doesn't work properly (alias - need to restart bash to be loaded after install)
+- aliases - need to restart bash to be loaded after install
+  - workaround: "reload-bashrc" alias (auto-created on first startup)

 *Planned:*
 - [DONE] a lite version (dev-options and make removed, usable without root access)